Anaphylaxis is the exaggerated response of a previously sensitised individual to foreign (antigenic) material. There are three types of reaction.

 Even with good initial responses these patients are at risk of a biphasic anaphylactic response where the same problems can arise again.

-Patients requiring Adrenaline resuscitation warrant admission (CDU) for 12 hours (rebound phenomenon has been reported).
+Patients requiring Adrenaline resuscitation warrant admission (CDU) for 12 hours (rebound phenomenon has been reported - but rare).

 Prescribe an epinephrine auto-injector on discharge (15-30Kg = 150µg dose, >30kg = 300µg dose).